Research

 Dimitrios Chatziparaschis, Hanzhe Teng, Yipeng Wang, Pamodya Peiris, Elia Scudiero, Konstantinos Karydis

-Development of algorithm framework to perform real-time tree landmark detection and global association based on an underlying Kalman Filter for tree state estimation and employed criteria in canditate matching based on association uncertainty (entropy).
+Development of an algorithmic framework to perform real-time tree landmark detection and global association based on an underlying Kalman Filter for tree characteristics estimation and employed criteria for candidate matching based on association uncertainty.

 Robotic Assessment of a Crop's Need for Watering: Automating a Time-Consuming Task to Support Sustainable Agriculture